juliusbierk/gautocorr/readme.md

 # Gaussian auto-correlation for unevenly sampled data

-This is a naive implementation using RBF kernels of the auto-correlation function for a function that is nonuniformly sampled.
+This is a straighforward implementation using RBF kernels of the auto-correlation function for a function that is nonuniformly sampled.
 Usage: